NC3-LU/Fit4Cybersecurity/README.md

 $ python manage.py makemessages # extract the translations
 ```

-Then you use a tool like
+Then you can use a tool like
 [poedit](https://poedit.net) to translate the strings and you can compile with
 the previously mentioned command.